 Fasten off both colors, weave in all your ends.

-Begin in the first st of row 29 with the RS facing you, with color C create a slip knot on your hook, sc into the first st and into the next 28 sts, ch 15 at the corner (your loop), rotate the piece, sc down the row ends (29), ch 1 at the corner,rotate the piece, sc across the original ch row (29) scs, ch 1 at the corner, rotate the piece, sc down the row ends (29), ch 1 at the corner, rotate the piece, slip st into the first st to secure – 116 scs
+Row 30: (in any color): Begin in the first st of row 29 with the RS facing you, create a slip knot on your hook, sc into the first st and into the next 28 sts, ch 15 at the corner (your loop), rotate the piece, sc down the row ends (29), ch 1 at the corner,rotate the piece, sc across the original ch row (29) scs, ch 1 at the corner, rotate the piece, sc down the row ends (29), ch 1 at the corner, rotate the piece, slip st into the first st to secure – 116 scs

 Fasten off, weave in your ends.